RobHauffe/BlotQuant/README.md

 ## License

-This project is available for academic use.
+This project is available for academic use under an MIT licence.